 Doing a killer presentation isn’t that hard.
 There are a few golden ground rules to think about.
-If you master them, you are likely to make just that.
-Firstly ALWAYS remember: failing to prepare is preparing to fail.
-Here you go:
+If you master them, you are likely to do be able to pull of a great presentation.
+First ALWAYS remember: failing to prepare is preparing to fail.
+Here are the golden rules for you:

 Know your audience.
 Find out who you’ll be speaking to.
 Then pitch tone and content to the lowest common denominator. (no smutty jokes, mind).

 Prepare fully.
 Practice on your colleagues beforehand to uncover problem areas and rehearse timing.
 It will help build confidence.
 If you don’t have any colleagues, then practice by yourself.
 The important thing is to be entirely sure of your message and how you convey it.

 How long in the limelight?
 Be realistic about how much you can cover in the time allotted – better to select a few key themes than to swamp your audience.
 A post – lunch graveyard slot require higher energy and wit.

 Don’t write the whole speech out.
 Make bullet-pointed notes on small cards in clear writing.